monolabsdev/desktop-copilot/README.md

 Notes:
 - The registry drives the tool list sent to the model and the local handlers.
 - Tool activity uses your Disclosure UI automatically.
+- If you need tools in the Agents SDK path, mirror the registration logic in `src/overlay/hooks/useAgentsSdkChat.ts`.

 ## OCR support